 You’ve worked and travelled primarily in France and other parts of Europe.
 What’s a country or region you haven’t visited, but would like to?

 I’ve only been to Tunisia in North Africa, but would love to explore Morocco.
 I have always been a huge fan of Casablanca, the film, and Morocco has always had an allure of mystery, exotic cuisine and centuries-old culture and tradition.

 OK, it can’t all be sunshine and roses.
 Fess up: what’s your most embarrassing travel-related story?

-In the early 1990s, at a B&R year-end gathering, I went to the bathroom down the hall in the middle of the night, then ended up in going into the wrong room and trying to get into bed with with a colleague and his girlfriend.
+In the early 1990s, at a B&R year-end gathering, I went to the bathroom down the hall in the middle of the night, then ended up going into the wrong room and trying to get into bed with a colleague and his girlfriend.
 I quickly realized my mistake and was inching my way towards the door when the lights went on.
 I turned around, in my undies, raised my arms and said: “How are ya?!”